KU-SKE17/Video-Streaming-Microservice/README.md

 - `Node.js`: To build the microservices
 - `Docker`: To package and deploy the services
-- `Docker` Compose: To test the microservices application on the development workstation
+- `Docker Compose`: To test the microservices application on the development workstation
 - `Kubernetes`: To host the application in the cloud
 - `Terraform`: To build the cloud infrastructure, the Kubernetes cluster, and deploy the application
+- `Azure Storage`: To store files in the cloud
+- `MongoDB`: is a popular NoSQL database

 ## Architecture